eduardo-sl/go-archetype-webapp/README.md

-# go-archetype-webapp
+# go-webapp-project
-An archetype for a  Go Webapp project.
+An sample for a  Go Webapp project.